Based in | Hushmail |

 The look and feel of Hushmail

-The Hushmail email interface is an old-style, 2-pane setup as shown here:
+The Hushmail email interface is an old-school, 2-pane setup as shown here:

-I say old-style because this isn’t a drag-and-drop interface like we found in the ProtonMail review.
+I say old-school because this isn’t a drag-and-drop interface like we found in the ProtonMail review.

-Here, you check the box to the left of one or more messages, then select what you want to do to that message (Mark read, Move, Delete, whatever).
+While not that modern, it is fairly straightforward.
+Just check the box to the left of one or more messages, then select what you want to do to that message (Mark read, Move, Delete, etc.).

 Note that the client displays buttons for Desktop or Mobile at the bottom of the right pane.
-Select Mobile to see the Hushmail client as a responsive interface designed for smaller screens.
+By selecting Mobile, you’ll see the Hushmail client as a responsive interface designed for smaller screens.
 Depending on the characteristics of your device, it will look something like this:

-This Mobile view should work on any Android or iOS device, but is not a separate app, merely a different form of a browser page.
+This Mobile view should work on any Android or iOS device.
+Note that this is not a separate app, merely a different type of interface for a browser page.
 By contrast, a true mobile app, like the iOS app Hushmail also offers, will only work on certain devices.
-In general, however, it will be more secure than a responsive web page, even if you are using a secure browser.
+In general, however, it will be more secure than their responsive web page, even if you are using a secure browser.

 Composing messages

-You won’t have trouble composing a message in Hushmail.
-It is virtually the same as composing a message in any other email client.
-The options you are most likely to need all appear right in the composition window.
+You won’t have trouble composing messages in Hushmail.
+The process is virtually the same as in any other email client.
+All of the most commonly used options appear right in the composition window.

-There are, however, two options you don’t normally see.
-They are the Form Builder button, and the Attach secure web form link.
+However, there are two options you don’t normally see.
+They are the Form Builder button and the Attach secure web form link.
 These allow you to create secure forms and attach either your custom forms or some of the prebuilt forms that Hushmail comes with.

 Sending messages

 Sending messages is also simple.
-Aside from clicking the Send button, the only thing you need to consider is whether or not to send that message encrypted.
+Aside from clicking the Send button, the only thing you need to consider is whether or not you wish to use encryption.

 Sending to Hushmail users

-By default, messages sent to another Hushmail user will automatically be sent encrypted with OpenPGP, which is a good security option.
-It is important to realize, however that the encryption is applied on the server, not on your device.
+By default, messages sent to another Hushmail user will automatically be encrypted with OpenPGP, which is a good security option.
+But, it is important to realize that the encryption is applied only on the server, not your device.
 This means that Hushmail could conceivably read your messages before encrypting them, perhaps under pressure from law enforcement or the federal government.

 Sending to non-Hushmail users

-If you are sending to a non-Hushmail user, you can select or clear the Encrypted checkbox to send either encrypted or unencrypted.
-If you send the message encrypted, Hushmail sends the recipient a link to a secure web page where they can read the message.
+If you are sending emails to a non-Hushmail user, you can tick or clear the Encrypted checkbox to turn the encryption on/off.
+If you encrypt your email, Hushmail will send the recipient a link to a secure web page where they can read the message.

-Things are actually a little more complicated than I just described when you send an encrypted message to a non-Hushmail user.
-If this is something you think you will be doing, I suggest you go to this page to see the complete details.
+Things are a bit more complicated when you send an encrypted message to a non-Hushmail user.
+If this is something you think of doing, I suggest you visit this page for additional details.

 Receiving messages

 Receiving messages doesn’t require any special actions on your part.
-Hushmail automatically decrypts any encrypted messages you receive from other Hushmail users, making the encryption transparent to you.
+Hushmail automatically decrypts any encrypted messages you receive from other Hushmail users, which is convenient.

 If you plan on using Hushmail a lot, you will probably want to disable the Email notification option.
-With this option active (which it is by default), every time you receive a message in Hushmail, you will also get a notification in your “other email address” – the one you were forced to give them when you signed up for Hushmail.
+By default, it will send a notification to your old email (used for sign-up) every time you receive a message in Hushmail.

 During the course of this Hushmail review, I received dozens of these notifications, clogging up the other email address.
-If you don’t want this to happen to you, here’s how you disable this option:
+If you don’t want this to happen to you, here’s how you disable this option in Hushmail:

-- In the top right of the Hushmail window, click the Options icon (three horizontal lines in a box).
+- Click the Options icon in the top right corner (three horizontal lines in a box).

 Searching for messages